Skip to content

 $30 million freight terminal for Bromelton SDA

 The Coordinator-General approved SCT Logistics proposal for a material change of use for High Impact Industry (intermodal rail freight facility and warehouses).
-The approval for the intermodal rail freight facility includes a main transit warehouse, a supporting office, rail sidings and a hardstand area.
-The new facility provides up to 75 local jobs with further employment opportunities to be created as SCT Logistics moves into the next phase of operations.
+The facility provides up to 75 local jobs with further employment opportunities to be created as SCT Logistics moves into the next phase of operations.

 The $30 million intermodal rail freight facility supports the strategic vision for the Bromelton SDA to maximise the utilisation of the rail network by providing for multi modal freight transport interchanges and facilities.